tenspot/20WebProjects/README.md

 Section 7: Project 6 - Menu, Slider & Modal
 For Font-awesome css: https://cdnjs.com/libraries/font-awesome select css and version https://cdnjs.cloudflare.com/ajax/libs/font-awesome/5.13.0/css/all.min.css using "copy link tag" drop down option.

+For lato fonts: fonts.google.com

+Demo's how to show hide a menu sidebar and how to show a modal box using transitioning of 1 sec (note use of keyframes).
+Also shows how to add/remove classes using javascript.

 Section 8: Project 7

 Section 9: Project 8